Lawyers for Uninsured and Underinsured Motorist Accidents in North Carolina

-Auto accident cases often require identify other coverages and how to “stack” policies of other coverages for maximum recovery.
+Auto accident cases often require identifying other coverages and how to “stack” policies of other coverages for maximum recovery.
 “Stacking” is a term used to describe combining a person’s multiple insurance policies for greater recovery.

-Sometimes we find excess or underinsured coverage of $1,000,000 or more (see disclaimer below).
+In some cases, our attorneys have even found excess or underinsured coverage of $1,000,000 or more (see disclaimer below).
 This is exactly what happened when attorney Gene Riddle represented a woman injured in a motorcycle wreck.
 He found two underinsured policies, one for $50,000 and the other for $1,000,000.
 He was able to stack them for a combined recovery of $1,050,000.

 For a FREE consultation with an experienced underinsured motorist lawyer in North Carolina, please call 1-800-525-7111.